Ahmed-Laaziz/Real-Time-Machine-Learning/README.md

 ```
 This line in the above image(ml_consumer.js output) indicates the prediction of the model in real-time.
 The model utilizes 7 prior time-series logs as input and predicts the 8th time-series event.

-## Future Scopes.

-1. I have created the server-side architecture of the model, for which the client-side also needed to be developed.
-2. I was researching on react.js for construction of the client-side, but I failed at some aspects due to which I left the client-side for future development.
-3. The code I have written could be further optimised for better architectural design and model performance.